 The Efficacy and Safety of Bimatoprost SR in Patients with Open-angle Glaucoma or Ocular Hypertension (2014-present)

-Dr. Conner is a member of the American Board of Ophthalmology, the American Glaucoma Society, the American Academy of Ophthalmology, the American Society of Cataract and Refractive Surgery, and the International Society of Refractive Surgery.
-He is a co-author, Chandler and Grant’s Glaucoma, 5th Edition (Slack, 2013), and a co-author, Yanoff and Duker’s Ophthalmology, 4th Edition (Saunders, 2013).
+Dr. Conner is a member of the American Board of Ophthalmology, the Chandler Grant Glaucoma Society, the American Glaucoma Society, the American Academy of Ophthalmology, and the American Society of Cataract and Refractive Surgery.
+He is a board member for the Pittsburgh Ophthalmology Society.
+He is a co-author, Chandler and Grant’s Glaucoma, 6th Edition (Slack, 2018), and a co-author, Yanoff and Duker’s Ophthalmology, 5th Edition (Saunders, 2018).
+He has over 50 published conference proceedings, and 18 peer reviewed scientific publications.
 View a list of Dr. Conner’s publications here.